Manendrav/ALL-Notes/Strings/STRINGS.md

 In programming, a string is a sequence of characters, typically used to represent text.
 Strings are a fundamental data type in most programming languages.

+Examples of string literals: "Hello", "world", "123".
+Examples of string variables: 'name', 'message', 'text'.

+### Character Array

+A character array, often called a C-string, is a contiguous sequence of characters terminated by a null character ('\0').

+Examples of character arrays:
+        char str[10];
+        char name[] = "John";
+        char message[100];

 ## Types Of Strings 📝

 1. **_Immutable Strings_**: